xishantingyu/SESE/README.md

 *	Introduction to classics

-	[Eight books](recommended_books.md) in software engineering, like The Mythical Man-Month, etc. Each student is required to submit a reading report for one book she chooses.
+	[Eight books](recommended_books.md) in software engineering, like The Mythical Man-Month, etc. Each student is required to submit a reading report (no less than 500 words) for one book she chooses.

 *	Writing skill